The 20 Best Spastic Diplegia Infantile Type Doctors Near Me in Maryland, US

 Johns Hopkins Children's Center

-Paul Sponseller is an Orthopedics provider in Baltimore, Maryland.
+Paul Sponseller is an Orthopedics provider practicing medicine in Baltimore, Maryland.
 Dr. Sponseller is rated as an Elite provider by MediFind in the treatment of Spastic Diplegia Infantile Type.
-His top areas of expertise are Scoliosis, Adolescent Idiopathic Scoliosis, Spastic Diplegia Infantile Type, Spinal Fusion, and Osteotomy.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Scoliosis, Adolescent Idiopathic Scoliosis, Spastic Diplegia Infantile Type, Spinal Fusion, and Osteotomy.

 Johns Hopkins Outpatient Center

 Dr. Ranjit Abraham Varghese is an assistant professor of orthopaedic surgery at the Johns Hopkins University School of Medicine.
 He is a specialist in pediatric orthopaedics.
 He focuses on the treatment of cerebral palsy, neuromuscular disorders, andpediatric hip and foot disorders.
 Dr. Varghese earned his medical degree from Kasturba Medical College of Manipal University in Mangalore India, where he also did his residency.
 He later earned a master’s degree in health science and clinical epidemiology at the University of British Columbia, Canada.
 He completed fellowships in pediatric orthopaedics at the University of British Columbia and the University of Minnesota.
 He also completed a combined orthopedics oncology fellowship at Harvard Medical School, Massachusetts General Hospital, Beth Israel Deaconess Medical Center and Boston Children’s Hospital.
 He serves as medical director of the Ortho-Cerebral Palsy Program at the Kennedy Krieger Institute.
 His research interests include cerebral palsy, hip disorders and outcome evaluations.
 Dr. Varghese is rated as an Advanced provider by MediFind in the treatment of Spastic Diplegia Infantile Type.
-His top areas of expertise are Spastic Diplegia Infantile Type, Slipped Capital Femoral Epiphysis, Wildervanck Syndrome, and Koolen De Vries Syndrome.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Spastic Diplegia Infantile Type, Slipped Capital Femoral Epiphysis, Wildervanck Syndrome, and Koolen De Vries Syndrome.

 Kennedy Krieger Institute

 Sarah Korth, M.D. is an instructor at the Johns Hopkins Department of Physical Medicine and Rehabilitation.
 She serves as an attending physician at The Johns Hopkins Hospital and the Kennedy Krieger Institute.
 Dr. Korth’s interests include neuroplasticity of the developing brain, maximizing mobility, spasticity management, neurogenic bowel and bladder management, and a whole-person approach to management of children and adults with congenital conditions, including cerebral palsy and spina bifida.
 Dr. Korth’s rehabilitation-focused care aims to help people with congenital and acquired disabilities reach their maximum function.
 Dr. Korth also has an ongoing interest in methods of decreasing health disparities in developing countries.
 While in medical school, Dr. Korth initiated and developed a sustainable-changes health program called The Paraiso Project in rural Dominican Republic that she actively continues to direct.
 Dr. Korth is rated as an Advanced provider by MediFind in the treatment of Spastic Diplegia Infantile Type.
-Her top areas of expertise are Myelomeningocele, Hydrocele, Cerebral Palsy, and Neurogenic Bowel.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Myelomeningocele, Hydrocele, Cerebral Palsy, and Neurogenic Bowel.
+Dr. Korth is board certified in American Board Of Physical Medicine And Rehabilitation and American Board Of Pediatrics.

 Kennedy Krieger Institute

 Dr. Nancy Yeh is a pediatric physiatrist and the medical director of the Inpatient Rehabilitation Unit at Kennedy Krieger Institute.
 Dr. Yeh is also an assistant professor of Physical Medicine and Rehabilitation at The Johns Hopkins University School of Medicine.
 Dr. Yeh received a bachelor’s of science degree from Rice University in Houston, Texas and medical degree from St. George’s University School of Medicine.
 She completed a residency in physical medicine and rehabilitation at Northwell Health in New York.
 Following residency, she completed a fellowship in pediatric rehabilitation medicine at Kennedy Krieger Institute and Johns Hopkins University School of Medicine in 2017 and later that year joined the faculty.
 Selected Publications Yeh, N., Slomine, B.S., Paasch, V. et al. Rehabilitation in Children with Disorder of Consciousness.
 Curr Phys Med Rehabil Rep 7, 94–103 (2019).
 Dr. Yeh is rated as an Advanced provider by MediFind in the treatment of Spastic Diplegia Infantile Type.
-Her top areas of expertise are Cerebral Palsy, Spastic Diplegia Infantile Type, Encephalitis, and Recessive Chondrodysplasia Punctata 1.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Cerebral Palsy, Spastic Diplegia Infantile Type, Encephalitis, and Chondrodysplasia Punctata with Steroid Sulfatase Deficiency.
+Dr. Yeh is board certified in American Board Of Physical Medicine And Rehabilitation.

 Kennedy Krieger Institute

-Heather Riordan is a Pediatric Neurologist in Baltimore, Maryland.
-Dr. Riordan is rated as an Advanced provider by MediFind in the treatment of Spastic Diplegia Infantile Type.
-Her top areas of expertise are Cerebral Palsy, Focal Dystonia, Transient Tic Disorder, Spastic Diplegia Infantile Type, and Rhizotomy.
+Miya Asato is a Pediatric Neurologist practicing medicine in Baltimore, Maryland.
+Dr. Asato is rated as an Experienced provider by MediFind in the treatment of Spastic Diplegia Infantile Type.
+Her clinical expertise encompasses Epilepsy, Autism Spectrum Disorder, Increased Head Circumference, and Seizures.
+Dr. Asato is board certified in American Board Of Psychiatry And Neurology.

 Kennedy Krieger Institute